 Mindfulness Therapy Practices

-Engaging in mindfulness practices assists in calming down the nervous system and decreasing the impulsivity, restlessness, and struggles with memory and focus that are so often experienced by children with ADHD, or its symptoms.
+Engaging in mindfulness practices assists in calming down the nervous system and decreasing the impulsivity, restlessness, and struggles with memory and focus that are so often experienced by individuals with ADHD, or its symptoms.
 However, what I love most of all about mindfulness practices is how easily and seamlessly they can be incorporated into our lives.
 Although mindfulness is often associated with specific approaches, such as yoga, mindfulness can be as simple as focusing on your breathing; or what you are eating.
+By promoting a calm environment for the body and mind, mindfulness can decrease the impulsivity and reactivity that often complicates what we value or desire in our lives, and increase the focus and motivation that allows us to be our best selves.

 Cognitive Behavioral Therapy